 - C: Collaborate and communicate with all people by being a good listener.

-Respectful leaders learn that their sensitivity to others’ differences, and the ability to positively engage these differences can significantly boost their personal effectiveness and that of their team.
+Respectful leaders learn be sensitive to others’ differences.
+Most importantly, how to positively engage these differences can significantly boost their personal effectiveness and that of their team.

 Taking Positive Action

 A large agricultural company in the U.S. was trying to work a deal with a multi-national company from Spain.
 Soon after introductions were made, the U.S. executives wanted to get approval on a contract.
 The Spanish executives were puzzled and asked the interpreter what was going on.
-The U.S. executives did not understand that social bonding in the Spanish culture presumes that the parties will take time to talk, maybe eat together, and get to know each other better before conducting formal business.
-The U.S. managers did not understand their cross-cultural differences beforehand, and as a result did not accommodate diversity, communicate effectively or get the contract.
+The U.S. executives did not understand that social bonding in the Spanish culture presumes that the parties will take time to talk, and maybe eat together.
+The goals is to get to know each other better before conducting formal business.
+The U.S. managers did not understand their cross-cultural differences beforehand.
+As a result, they did not accommodate diversity, communicate effectively, or get the contract.

-- Give other people what they need and you’ll get what you need.
+- Give other people what they need, and you will get what you need.

-- Help others be successful and you’ll be successful.
+- Help others be successful and you will be successful.

-Respectful leaders embrace the reality and richness of diversity, and use that as a basis for more effective and helpful communication.
+Above all, authentic servant leaders embrace the reality and richness of diversity and use that as a basis for more effective and helpful communication.
 As a result, these leaders are proven genuine and credible.